-Antonin Bergeaud is a PhD student at the London School of Economics.
+Antonin Bergeaud is an economist at the Bank of France and a research fellow at the Centre for Economic Performance.
 His research interests focus on innovation and productivity.
 More specifically, his research consider the link between innovation and inequalities, the trends of economic growth in the long-run and the future of productivity growth.
-Prior to its PhD, Antonin Bergeaud worked for two years at the Bank of France.

 G. CettePersonal page »

 Gilbert Cette has a PhD in Economics from the University of Paris 1.
 He is Deputy General Director, Economics and International, at the Banque de France, and Associate Professor at the University of Aix-Marseille.
 His research focuses on growth, productivity, labor market and structural reforms.
 He published articles in the American Economic Rerview (P&P), the Review of Economics and Statistics, the Journal of the European Economic Association, and the Review of Income and Wealth, among others.
 He published several books on economic policy and reforms.

 Rémy Lecat graduated from Sciences Po, Cambridge University and has a PhD from the Paris School of Economics.
 He heads the Trade and Structural Policy Analysis Division of the Banque de France.
 His research focuses on productivity, production function and the housing market.
 He published articles in the Review of Economics and Statistics and the Review of Income and Wealth, among others.